Data protection information for schools, young people and parents/carers

 Under data protection law, we are able to process this data because it is necessary for a task to be carried out in the public interest.

-For sustained outreach programmes, we will ask schools for this information as part of our Service Level Agreement and we have a template letter, which can be edited by the school, in order to inform parents/guardians about the programme.
-We will only collect this data from schools where we work with their students on a regular basis over a sustained programme.
+For sustained outreach programmes and specifically targeted events, we will ask schools for this information as part of our Service Level Agreement and we have a template letter, which can be edited by the school, in order to inform parents/guardians about the programme.

 How do we use your data and how do we keep it secure?